The safest paint for bird baths is, MyArtscape Acrylics (non-toxic) (link to Amazon)

 Best Color For Bird Bath

 Colors like grey, brown, and dull green help small birds feel camouflaged and safe.
 However, bright colors, like reds, yellows, and blues can attract birds from high up and several bird species show a preference for these colors.
 Hummingbirds, for instance, seem to like the color red, so feeders and baths with red accents may attract hummingbirds.
-Avoid the color white— it’s used as a warning color to show that a bird is a threat and stands out a lot, possibly making birds insecure.
+Avoid the color white (for your base and outside of the lid) it’s used as a warning color to show that a bird is a threat and stands out a lot, possibly making birds insecure.

 How To Get Birds To Use A Bird Bath